nz284/AWS_project/README.md

+# How to start this code

+log in aws account, click s3 page, then upload file as .txt and enter text.
+Then after a few minutes, output file will be in s3 amplifyauth7f7dbaf28503456895e12d9cc3047cd6c016d-dev/public, script.sh in github and also in bucket juanzhao.
+Dynamodb is file_lib.

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).